claretubs/pands-project/README.md

 The legend makes the scatter plot more readable.
 The *bbox_to_anchor* parameter is a [box][19] that is used to position the legend in conjunction with the loc.
 It can be done using 2-tuple, or 4-tuble floats, in this case, the program is using 2-tuple (x,y).
 This type of tuple places the corner of the legend specified by loc as x,y.
 The loc is the location of the legend.
 The string *upper right* places the legend at the corresponding corner of the axis.
 The *show()* function then creates the scatterplot and makes it visible.

+The same code is used to get the petal scatter plot.
+The only difference is the x-axis is set to the petal length and the y-axis is set to the petal width.
+Instead of two different figures popping up at different times, both scatterplots appear as subplots.
+This allows the two scatter plots to be seen side by side.[Figs & Axes][20] is used to make the subplots.
+It allows *ax[0]* and *ax[1]* to be used anywhere in the code while defining limits,labels and legends.
+The parameters set inside the function [subplot()][21] were the number of rows, the number of columns and the size of the figure.
+There was 1 row with 2 columns.
+The [figure size][22] was choosen through trial and error.
+In this case the figure is 10 inches wide and 4 inches high.
+The [tight_layout()][23] function automatically adjusts the sapcing between the subplots.
+In order to tell the two scatterplots apart, a title was given to each plot using the *title()* function.

 - - - -

 ## **Analysis**